jimmycleuren/fireping/docs/about.md

 # What does it do?
 Fireping is a program that lets you gather ping, traceroute and HTTP data from servers.
 This data is then visualized on a graph.
+Fireping is very easy to configure and has a built in alerting system to let you know when a server is unreachable or expriencing packet loss.

 # How does it work?
 Fireping uses a **Master/Slave** architecture.
 This has two parts